Direct and ordinal products realized by triangular norm operators with no zero divisors: Abstract

 \section{Abstract}

-In this note we continue the work of Chon, as well as Mezzomo, Bedregal, and Santiago, by studying direct products of bounded fuzzy lattices arising from fuzzy partially ordered sets.
-Chon proved that fuzzy lattices are closed under taking direct products defined using the minimum triangular norm operator.
-Mezzomo, Bedregal, and Santiago extended Chon's result to the case of bounded fuzzy lattices under the same minimum triangular norm product construction.
-The primary contribution of this study is to strengthen their result by showing that bounded fuzzy lattices are closed under a much more general construction of direct products; namely direct products that are defined using triangular norm operators without zero divisors.
-Immediate consequences of this result are then investigated within distributive and modular fuzzy lattices.
+In this note we continue the work of Chon, as well as Mezzomo, Bedregal, and Santiago, by studying algebraic operations on fuzzy posets and bounded fuzzy lattices.
+We first prove that fuzzy posets are closed under finite direct products whenever the triangular norm realizing the product construction has no zero divisors.
+This result is then extended to the case of bounded fuzzy lattices.
+Some immediate consequences are then obtained within the setting of direct products realized by triangular norms with no nilpotent elements as well as strictly monotone and cancellative triangular norms.
+We then introduce a triangular norm based construction of ordinal products and similarly show that fuzzy posets are closed under ordinal products whenever the triangular norm realizing the product construction has no zero divisors.